MarcelTarbier/single-cell_miRNA_variation_and_function/README.md

-# Companion scripts for ""Landscape of microRNA and target expression variation and covariation in single mouse embryonic stem cells""
+# Companion scripts for "Landscape of microRNA and target expression variation and covariation in single mouse embryonic stem cells"

 This repository contains custom scripts related to the publication "Landscape of microRNA and target expression variation and covariation in single mouse embryonic stem cells".
 It also features some pre-processed data tables containing aggregated information about the abundance and variation of miRNAs and their mRNA targets in mESCs, as well as example data for the functions presented.